sathishmepco/Java-Interview-Programs/README.md

 # Basic Programs
 1. Check the given number is EVEN or ODD.
 2. Write a Java Program to find the Factorial of given number.
+3. Find the Factorail of a number using Recursion.
-3. How to Swap two numbers without using third variable?
+4. How to Swap two numbers without using third variable?

 # Interview Programs
 1. Write a program to find the Most Frequent Element in an given array.